sugarlabs/sugar-docs/contributing.md

 In short, you will:

-* file an issue about what you plan to change
+* file an issue about what you plan to change;
-* do your changes in a new branch
+* do your changes in a new branch;
-* push your branch and submit a pull-request for it
+* push your branch and submit a pull-request for it;
-* go through the review process until your pull-request is merged
+* go through the review process until your pull-request is merged; and
-* close your issue
+* close your issue.

 Activity Repositories
 -----------------